flyingcircusio/doc/src/infrastructure/vms/index.md

 ### System management tools (1.1 GiB)

-Those are the tools to build the system, its configuration and keep it updated and clean.
-A large part of this is system configuration evaluation when running `nixos-rebuild` to install new packages or apply new configuration.
+Our platform is designed to provide reliable system upgrades and deterministic states ("predictable outcomes").
+To achieve this, we use specialized agents—tools responsible for building the system and its configuration while keeping it updated and clean.
+A large part of this involves system configuration evaluation via nixos-rebuild, which runs regularly (approximately every 10 minutes) to install new packages or apply configuration changes.

-This happens regularly - around every 10 minutes.

 I addition some jobs like preparing larger release upgrades or cleaning the nix store may leverage a similar high amount.
 However, those tools are prohibited from running in parallel, thus limiting the usage to a bit more than 1 GiB.